 Chinese medicine has evolved for over two millennia as a highly-successful, safe, and cost-effective medical system that blends well with other forms of health care.

 A remarkable system of health care

-We’ve seen the extraordinary results in this clinic for over a quarter of a century, but don’t take our word for it….we invite you to try acupuncture and East Asian medicine for yourself!
+For over a quarter of a century, I’ve seen the extraordinary results of acupuncture treatment in my clinic, but don’t take my word for it……I invite you to try acupuncture and East Asian medicine for yourself!